vistalab-technion/pp5/README.md

 ```

 Note that the `PROCESSES` variable controls the number of concurrent processes used
 for the collection and analysis.
-It can generally be set to the number of cores
+It can generally be set close to the number of cores
 available on the machine.
 Running this analysis on the entire PDB can take several days,
 depending on the number of available cores.
+To run on smaller subsets of the PDB, you can restrict the search using the supplied
+options, or even collect just a single protein group as shown in the previous section.

 ## Reproducing "Codon Specific Ramachandran Plots"